 Thus, a slightly comic, slightly fantastic, slightly historical fable about a fictional saint turns out to be the perfect recipe for modern readers to begin developing their “poetic souls.”
 And that’s the greatest praise that any novelist can hope to hear—that his story is the kind that will change people for the better, in very real ways.

 Plenty of saints and priests have suggested that reading novels is bad for the soul.
 Perhaps, but realistically, novels are much more effective teaching aids than any other modern media.
 Television and movies have evanescent effects on a person’s soul, but books can change a person’s entire world-view.

 That’s why this book is so important.
 There are books that are necessary.
 Start with this one.
 Find others like it.
 Avoid the trash that is peddled by seekers after cheap thrills.
 Enrich yourself with good stories.
 You may find, after a time, that you have rekindled your poetic soul.
 And, as St Porphyrios reminds us again, “Only poetic hearts embrace love and sense it deeply.”

-Nicholas Kotar is an author of epic fantasy inspired by Russian fairy tales, translator from Russian into English, and renowned conductor of Russian sacred choral music.
+Nicholas Kotar is an author of epic fantasy inspired by Russian fairy tales, translator from Russian into English, and conductor of Russian sacred choral music.
 He numbers several Holy Trinity Publications titles among his translations.
 Make sure to check out his blog, where he posts regularly on Russian religious traditions, culture, and history.
-His novel A Lamentation of Sirin comes out July 1st, 2017.
+His novel The Song of The Sirin is available now.